Blog > Articles

 When comprehensive behavioral intervention and counseling aren’t enough, FDA-approved weight loss medication may be recommended.
 These medications are not appropriate for all patients though.
 Prescription weight loss medication is indicated for persons with a body mass index (BMI) ≥ 27 kg/m2 with a weight-related medical problem or a BMI ≥ 30 kg/m2 who have not responded to more conservative treatment.
 Additionally, medications are not safe for all persons, so a thorough review of your health history and the current medications you’re taking is important in determining if weight loss medication is right for you.

 When it comes to coverage, there is no clear answer to the question “Is weight loss medication covered by insurance?”.
 It really varies depending on the medication being prescribed and your insurance benefits.
 Working with a provider who specializes in obesity medicine can help you to work through some of the nuances of insurance coverage as they are familiar with completing prior authorization requests and can discuss alternative options if the medication prescribed is not covered by your plan.
-At FORM, the clinical team is familiar with these challenges and can help you to navigate the process; although coverage is not a guarantee.
-All FORM patients are paired with a board-certified physician that specializes in obesity medicine, so they will work with you to try to find a medication that is both beneficial and affordable.
+At Form Health, the clinical team is familiar with these challenges and can help you to navigate the process; although coverage is not a guarantee.
+All Form patients are paired with a board-certified physician that specializes in obesity medicine, so they will work with you to try to find a medication that is both beneficial and affordable.

-Bariatric Surgery
+Bariatric surgery

 Bariatric surgery is the most effective treatment for severe obesity, helping patients lose 20-30% of their initial body weight.
 Surgery is indicated for persons with a BMI ≥ 35 kg/m2 with a weight-related medical problem or a BMI ≥ 40 kg/m2